ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

-An absolute count of a :ref:`MolecularFeature` or :ref:`MolecularVariation` within an implied system such as a genome, cell, or sample.
+An absolute count of a :ref:`MolecularFeature` or :ref:`MolecularVariation` subject within an implied system such as a genome, cell, or sample.

 **Information Model**